 Unless otherwise noted, the statistical information presented in this Offering Memorandum concerning the Reference Pool is based on the characteristics of the Reference Obligations as of May 31, 2022.
-In addition, unless otherwise noted, references to a percentage of Reference Obligations by principal balance as of May 31, 2022.
+In addition, unless otherwise noted, references to a percentage of Reference Obligations refer to a percentage of Reference Obligations by principal balance as of May 31, 2022.

-This section and $\underline{\text{Appendix A}}$ to this Offering Memorandum generally describe some of the material characteristics of Reference Obligations.
+This section and Appendix A to this Offering Memorandum generally describe some of the material characteristics of Reference Obligations.
 Certain loan-level information for each Reference Obligation may be accessed through Fannie Mae's website at www.fanniemae.com.